 - A. The board has established the following procedures as a prerequisite to the opening of any pharmacy: - 1.
 Application Form.
 The applicant shall obtain the appropriate application form(s) from the board.
-The completed form(s) shall be signed by the pharmacist-incharge and returned to the board office, with appropriate fees, not less than 30 days prior to the anticipated opening of the pharmacy. - 2.
-Inspection.
+The completed form(s) shall be signed by the pharmacist-in-

+- 2. Inspection.
 After the board has reviewed and approved the application, a board compliance officer shall conduct an on-site inspection of the premises. - 3.
 Compliance.
 Upon receipt of satisfactory evidence that the applicant is in complete compliance, the board shall issue a pharmacy permit and, if requested, a Louisiana Controlled Dangerous Substance License.